nesarashree/neuron_simulation/README.md

   <img src="images/2D.png" alt="1D simulation snapshot" width="330px">
 </p>

+For a comprehensive overview of the simulation code and its logic, please refer to the .ipynb notebook files in this repository, which include detailed inline documentation.

-*Courtesy Dan Goodman, COSYNE 2022*
+*Theory courtesy Dan Goodman, COSYNE 2022*